ekilah/ekilah.github.io/posts/upgrading-to-soft-close-drawers.md

 ```
 author: @ekilah
 created_at: 2020-05-21
+updated_at: 2020-05-25
 ```

 # [Upgrading to Soft-Close Drawers](#upgrading-to-soft-close-drawers)

 Before we even closed on the house we bought last year, my wife and I knew there were several projects we would want to get started ASAP.
 A few rooms desperately needed a new paint job, some drywall needed repair, some light fixtures needed refreshing... the list hasn't stopped growing since we got the keys.
 Though neither of us had much experience doing these things growing up, we were mostly comfortable with the projects we were assigning ourselves, because our parents and YouTube could fill most of our knowledge gaps.

 However, when my wife mentioned she would like soft-close drawers in our otherwise fairly-up-to-date kitchen, I had very little intuition about the project's requirements, and after having (finally) finished the project, I now know there are a couple of gotchas along the way.
-Hopefully, sharing my experience can save someone out there some trouble!
+By no means did my implementation come out perfect, but I learned some things and saved some money!
+Hopefully, sharing my experience can save someone out there some trouble (and money).

 ## [See what you're working with](#see-what-youre-working-with)